Air and Missile Defense Radar (AMDR)

 The Highly Capable, Truly Scalable Radar

 The Air and Missile Defense Radar – now officially designated as AN/SPY-6 – is the Navy's next generation integrated air and missile defense radar.
-It is currently planned to be deployed on the DDG-51 Flight III destroyer beginning in 2016.
+It is currently planned to be deployed on the DDG-51 Flight III destroyer.

 The radar significantly enhances the ships’ ability to detect air and surface targets as well as the ever-proliferating ballistic missile threats.